MultiSafepay/docs/content/tools/mail-order-telephone-order/_index.md

 ## MOTO, What it is

-Mail Order/Telephone Order also known as MOTO, allows you to accept credit card payments by manually entering the payment details in your payment gateway by means of a virtual terminal.
+Mail Order/Telephone Order, also known as MOTO, allows you to accept credit card payments by manually entering the payment details in your payment gateway by means of a virtual terminal.

 ## MOTO, How it works